Duncanma/Blog/content/Blog/duncans-vs-net-2003-wouldnt-run-and-why-that-is-good-for-you.md

 </div>

 <div>
   <span></span>
 </div>

 <div>
-  <span>I didn't try reinstalling <strong>because I really wanted to know what was actually going wrong &#8216;behind-the-scences'</strong>, and here is where you benefit...
+  <span>I didn't try reinstalling **because I really wanted to know what was actually going wrong &#8216;behind-the-scences'**, and here is where you benefit...
 I found out what was causing it, so if it happens to you, you'll know too 🙂</span>
 </div>

 <div>
   <span></span>
 </div>

 <div>
-  <span>I had a small flash of insight... everything that was failing relies upon xml serialization, which uses temp files ... so I dug around and found that my TEMP and TMP environment variables were pointing to a secondary hard drive <strong>which was no longer there.</strong> (I popped it out to put in my CD drive.... can't run Halo without it)</span>
+  <span>I had a small flash of insight... everything that was failing relies upon xml serialization, which uses temp files ... so I dug around and found that my TEMP and TMP environment variables were pointing to a secondary hard drive **which was no longer there.** (I popped it out to put in my CD drive.... can't run Halo without it)</span>
 </div>

 <div>